sabry-awad97/learning_rust/Programming_Rust/chapter_1.md

 | Memory safety | Strong   | Weak                               |
 | Concurrency   | Built-in | None (external libraries required) |
 | Performance   | Fast     | Fast                               |

+## Rust Shoulders the Load

+Stuxnet was a sophisticated computer worm that was discovered in 2010 and is believed to have been developed by a state-sponsored hacking group.
+It was specifically designed to target industrial control systems (ICS), such as those used in nuclear facilities, power plants, and other critical infrastructure.

+Rust is a programming language that is designed to be fast, safe, and concurrent.
+It has features such as static typing, ownership and borrowing, and support for concurrency, which can help improve the security and reliability of applications.
+While Rust cannot directly prevent a cyber attack like Stuxnet, its emphasis on safety and security can make it a good choice for developing applications that need to be resistant to such attacks.